 Where you’ll stay

-The Wishmakers Union will gather in three homes, on 107 acres of desert, twenty minutes north of Palm Springs.
+We have booked a ranch that includes three homes, on 107 acres of desert, twenty minutes north of Palm Springs.

 The Bubbling Wells Oasis includes: